kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 As of now we really haven't accomplished much.
 Seemingly, all we've done is to change asserts into operating on strings.
 And rightfully so.
 Because that is all we have achieved.
 So far.

-However, we can easily gain a draw-dropping productivity boost by instructing Stateprinter to re-write the expected results of our unit tests when the business code changes.
+However, we can easily gain a jaw-dropping productivity boost by instructing Stateprinter to re-write the expected results of our unit tests when the business code changes.
 Later in the other strategies, even more automation can be achieved.

 The rewrite mechanism is as follows.
 Tests are executed through Stateprinter (e.g. using the `PrintEquals()`), who in turn calls the underlying testing framework the for the detailed error reporting (and which your infrastructure such as build server relies on).
 Stateprinter knows when the expected and actual values deviate, and it knows the deviation.
-Automatic re-write then simply is a matter of intelligently perform a search-and-replace in the unit test source code file.
+Automatic re-write then simply is a matter of intelligently performing a search-and-replace in the unit test source code file.

 We achieve the goodies by adding to the configuration in `CreatePrinter()`: